Updated July 25, 2023

 - Transfer of ownership is required in the capital lease and not in the operating lease.
-E.g. Owing a property is for a long-time duration and one needs to transfer the ownership rights.
-In case of renting it is for a very short period and transfer of ownership is not mandatory.
+E.g. Owing a property is for a long-time duration, one needs to transfer the ownership rights.
+In the case of renting, it is for a very short period, and transfer of ownership is not mandatory.
 Due to this, the capital lease has a high risk of obsolescence.
 There is no risk of obsolescence involved in the operating lease.

-- The bargain purchase option is available in case of the capital lease.
+- The bargain purchase option is available in the case of the capital lease.
 In the operating lease, there is no bargain purchase option available.

 Comparison Table of Capital Lease vs Operating Lease